react-display-window/react-display-window/README.md

 </Knobs>
 ```

-Now, we just have to run React Display Window and point it to our file:
+Next, we just have to run React Display Window and point it to our file:

 ```bash
 npx rdw serve my-component.mdx
 ```

 And that's it.
-You can now go to the url display in your console a have a look at your newly created display window for your component.
+You can now go to the url displayed in your console and have a look at your newly created display window for your component.

 ![](assets/frame.png)